cheiily/c-test-framework/README.md

     This behavior is configured by defining `RIICHI_UNSAFE_DIAG` and `RIICHI_RESUME_ON_SIGNAL` respectively before the inclusion of `riichi.h`. \
     By default, both macros are left undefined, commented-out in the template `tests.c` file.

+---

-## References that helped me implement this
+## References that helped me implement this and may or may not help you too
 - https://en.cppreference.com/c/23
 - clock_gettime(3)
 - pthreads(7)